keepassxreboot/keepassxc-org/blog/_posts/2017-10-25-ubuntu-ppa.md

 by providing more recent versions of the required libraries through the Trusty PPA (the same which we are already bundling with our AppImage, which is also build on Trusty Tahr).

+**Update:** The issue has been resolved, YubiKeys now fully work on Trusty.